antoinebrias/cockle_trees/README.md

 - `xgboost`

 ## Usage
 Ensure the dataset is available at the specified file path and run the script to analyze and visualize model performance and feature importance.
-The dataset is available here: https://catalog.data.gov/dataset/cockle-green-macroalgae-field-survey-data-2014
+The dataset is available here: https://catalog.data.gov/dataset/cockle-green-macroalgae-field-survey-data-2014.

+## Copyright
+This dataset is associated with the following publication: Lewis, N., and T. DeWitt.
+Effect of Green Macroalgal Blooms on the Behavior, Growth, and Survival of Cockles (Clinocardium nuttallii) in Pacific NW Estuaries.
+MARINE ECOLOGY PROGRESS SERIES.
+Inter-Research, Luhe, GERMANY, 582: 105-120, (2017).